dustinwloring1988/open-jules-ollama/README.md

 ## Architecture Overview

-The Local AI GitHub Assistant operates with a client-server architecture, integrating with Ollama for AI capabilities and GitHub for repository management.
+The Open Jules operates with a client-server architecture, integrating with Ollama for AI capabilities and GitHub for repository management.

 *   **Frontend:** A React/TypeScript single-page application (SPA) built with Vite.
 It provides the user interface for:
     *   GitHub authentication (via Personal Access Token).